 - Dry or flushed skin

 - Muscle cramps

 It’s important to note that not all fluids are equal when it comes to fluid replacement.
-Coffee and alcohol are bad choices since both act as diuretics, which promote urination and fluid loss, and can cause or exacerbate dehydration and headaches.
-If patients are chronically dehydrated, as is the case with many Americans, they may not always feel thirsty before becoming dehydrated.
+Coffee and alcohol are bad choices since both act as diuretics.
+These types of beverages promote urination and fluid loss, and can cause or exacerbate dehydration and headaches.
+If someone is chronically dehydrated, they may not always feel thirsty before becoming dehydrated.
 That's why it's important to listen to the body in other ways and look for dry skin, dark urine, dry eyes, and other signs.

 If you experience regular headaches, even after increasing your intake of fluids, a more severe underlying condition may be present.
-The headache experts at The Pain Center of Arizona can utilize state-of-the-art diagnostic technologies and a physical exam to find the source of your headaches.
-For example, chronic tension headaches can cause similar symptoms to dehydration headaches.
-Referred pain from the neck can also cause similar symptoms.
-Once the cause has been identified, patients can begin chronic headache treatment.
-Depending on the cause, our physicians can provide medication, occipital nerve block injections, and more.
+The headache experts at The Pain Center can utilize state-of-the-art diagnostic technologies and a physical exam to find the source of your headaches.